polinchw/rancher-aws-guide/README.md

 https://github.com/polinchw/rancher-aws-cloudformation

 ## Run a Rancher Server
 Once you have your AWC VPC running you'll want to install the Rancher server on it along with SSL so it can be accessed securly over the internet.
-This repo will help you install the Rancher server on the RancherAdmin EC2 instance that was created with the cloud formation script in the previous step
+This repo will help you install the Rancher server on the RancherAdmin EC2 instance that was created with the cloud formation script in the previous step.

 https://github.com/polinchw/rancher-ssl